SailSlick/desktop-vacation/doc/API/syncing.md

 `POST /gallery/sync`

-Upon successful request, will upload the send image(s) to the server.
+Upon successful request, will upload the sent image(s) to the server.

 ### Parameters